RonAaron61/BiliMeter-Sensor/README.md

 ## Result - 1

+*Note that I use the sensor with 4x gain to get this data, so there's a limit of the maximum light intensity it can capture, for a wider range of light intensity use 1x gain, but for now I use the 4x gain

 I got a couple of data, the first and second were a little off when compared to the BiliBlanket meter, especially at higher intensity.
 Now at the third data that I collected, I get a decent result (for now)

 Example of data that I got: